Statistical properties of zeta functions' zeros

 The distribution of zeros of Riemann's zeta function is one of the central problems in modern mathematics.
-The most famous conjecture is that all of the zeros are on the critical line $\mathrm{Re}s=1/2.$ A more precise version says that the zeros behave like eigenvalues of large Hermitian matrices.
-While these statements are conjectural, a great deal is known about the statistical properties of these zeros and about zeros of closely related functions.
+The famous Riemann conjecture states that all of these zeros are on the critical line $\mathrm{Re}s=1/2$, and the accumulated numerical evidence supports this conjecture as well as a more precise statement that these zeros behave like eigenvalues of large random Hermitian matrices.
+While these statements are still conjectural, a great deal is known about the statistical properties of Riemann's zeros and the zeros of closely related functions.
 In this report we aim to summarize findings in this research area.

 We give necessary background information, and we cover the three main types of zeta functions: number-theoretical, Selberg-type, and dynamical zeta functions.